trothr/blog/Marilyn/2019/20191229-final-sunday.md

 Zeke's a Buckeye!
 We watched him help Ohio State defeat Alabama in the 2015 Sugar Bowl, as well as many other OSU games.

+Earlier in the day, Martin came with me on a walk.
+It was good to get out of the house, good to talk, tech, Mom, life.

 Later in the evening, Martin and I watched the parts of several movies.
 There's a line in "Trading Places" where Dan Aykroyd's character says ...